microsoft/FluidFramework/docs/content/start/property-dds/property-paths-references.md

 myProp.resolvePath('ref1*');
 ```

-The asterisk is a token in a path that works in a way that is similar to the ``get`` method’s REF token.
+The asterisk is a token in a path that works in a way that is similar to the ``get`` method's REF token.
 It indicates
 that the preceding reference path segment will not follow the reference and instead return the ReferenceProperty
 instead.